Fat and Protein

 Is there a winner?

 Not necessarily.
 Both high fat or a high protein diets can be effective for weight loss, but which one might be more effective can vary from individual to individual.
 At the New You Challenge, we work with our clients to create a balanced meal plan that will work to complement the fitness challenge!
-Additionally, we offer additional ease with meal planning via our partner, Diet-To-Go.
+Additionally, we offer additional ease with meal planning via our partner, RP Nutrition.

 Have you ever followed a high fat and protein diet?